Dan Skili, HCPC, BADth, CAST

 I’m a registered Creative Psychotherapist who works extensively with talking therapy.
 I have 20 years experience working with individuals, groups and young people.
 My service is based centrally in London Bridge and also in Wapping (just east of Tower Bridge)

-I have immediate openings for online-therapy (video sessions) at special offer in August: £40 minutes for 50 minute online sessions and would be honored to support you during this time of uncertainty.
+I have immediate openings for online-therapy (video sessions) at £50 for a 50 minute session and would be honored to support you during this time of uncertainty.
 Start with a free-30-minute FREE online consultation.

 My very best wishes during this difficult time.

 Reducing isolation: People need human connections to maintain their mental health; the isolation of Covid 19 could have a profound impact on some people.
 Make sure that you keep in touch with friends and family over the phone or through social media.
 Think about things you can do during your time at home.
 People who have successfully completed a period of staying at home have kept themselves busy with activities such as cooking, reading, online learning and watching films.
 When you are feeling better, remember that physical exercise can be good for your well-being.
 Look for online classes or courses to help you take light exercise in your home” (Public Health England, 12.03.2020)

 Just contact me to make an appointment for online therapy.
 Take really good care and best wishes, Dan

 Attending therapy for the first time may be a difficult step for you because of possible feelings of stigma around mental health, being seen as weak or unable to cope, feelings that there is something wrong with you or just not knowing what to expect; I am here to dispel these worries.
 I believe attending therapy is all about your well-being, self exploration and self development as well as learning new strategies and coping mechanisms to deal with difficult and complex events in your life.